 Celluloid, however, was not a perfect material.
 Its main problem was that it was extremely flammable.
 Apparently, a particularly forceful collision of billiard balls could even cause a minor explosion.
 There was room in the market for a similar product without this serious drawback.

-This need was met by the invention of Bakelite by the American chemist Leo Baekeland in 1907.
+This need was met by Leo Baekeland's invention of Bakelite in 1907.
 Unlike Parkes’ invention, which relied upon natural cellulose as a key ingredient, Baekeland’s plastic was fully synthetic, made from a combination of phenol and formaldehyde.

-Bakelite was an extremely versatile material that was an excellent insulator and, unlike celluloid, was heat resistant.
-It was a thermoset resin, which means once it was hardened into its final form it could not be softened again with heat.
+Bakelite was an extremely versatile material that was an excellent insulator and, unlike celluloid, was heat-resistant.
+It was a thermoset resin, which means that once it hardened into its final form, it could not be softened again by heat.
 Celluloid, on the other hand, would readily melt.

-Due to its effectiveness as an insulator, Bakelite was widely used in applications involving electricity.
-It was also used decoratively in a range of items from jewelry, to clocks, to combs.
+Because of its effectiveness as an insulator, Bakelite was widely used in electrical applications.
+It was also used decoratively in a range of items from jewelry to clocks to combs.

 If we move forward a couple of decades into the 1930s, we see a sudden explosion in advances in synthetic plastics.
-Polystyrene was developed in 1929, polyester in 1930, polyvinyl chloride (PVC), polyethylene, and plexiglass all in 1933, and nylon in 1935.
+Polystyrene was developed in 1929; polyester in 1930; polyvinyl chloride (PVC), polyethylene, and plexiglass in 1933; and nylon in 1935.

 At war’s end, this expansion only continued, with plastics beginning to find their way into a myriad of consumer goods.
 Plastic was embraced as a cheap, flexible, safe material whose potential seemed limitless.

 Three of the most commonly used plastics today are low-density polyethylene, high-density polyethylene, and polypropylene.
 Together, they represent around 45% of plastic production.
-The largest applications for all types of plastic are packaging and building materials (like vinyl siding and PVC pipes).
+The largest applications of all types of plastic are packaging and building materials (such as vinyl siding and PVC pipes).

-There is great variety in this industry, however.
-Many other kinds of plastics are used and applications range from medical implants to electronics to toys.
+There is, however, a great variety in this industry.
+Many other kinds of plastics are used, and applications range from medical implants to electronics to toys.

 Health concerns are due in part to chemicals that are found in certain plastics.
 In particular, evidence suggests bisphenol A (BPA) can leach into food from packaging and negatively affect the endocrine system.
 This problem has been addressed by many plastic containers now being manufactured BPA-free.

-Moreover, tiny particles of plastic (called microplastic) are becoming increasingly common in our environment and showing up in our bodies.
-This raises concerns about what the long-term effects of this might be, a matter currently under study.
+Moreover, tiny particles of plastic (called microplastics) are becoming increasingly common in our environment and showing up in our bodies.
+This raises concerns about the long-term effects, a matter currently under study.

-From an environmental perspective, discarded plastics are a waste product that often ends up in landfills or the ocean.
+From an environmental perspective, discarded plastics are waste products that often end up in landfills or the ocean.
 In this context, one of plastic’s greatest strengths — its durability — creates a problem.
-It does not easily break down, meaning the plastic waste we create today will be with us for potentially hundreds of years to come.
+It does not break down easily, meaning the plastic waste we create today will be with us for potentially hundreds of years.

 These issues (along with concerns about fossil fuels as the source for most plastics) have led to increasing efforts to recycle and are prompting researchers to develop plastics that are biodegradable and that are created from renewable sources like cellulose.
-Some of these alternate types of plastic are already in use, for instance in biodegradable plastic bags.
-It will take more work, however, until they are ready to replace the most common types of plastic currently on the market.
+Some of these alternate types of plastic are already in use, for instance, in biodegradable plastic bags.
+However, it will take more work until they are ready to replace the most common types of plastic currently on the market.

-At Tencom, we keep a close eye on developments in the plastics industry and look forward to the future developments that will continue to make this ubiquitous product better.
+At Tencom, we keep a close eye on developments in the plastics industry and look forward to future advances that will continue to improve this ubiquitous product.
 Combined with reinforcing fibers, plastics have many useful applications in manufacturing and design.
 We’d love to have a conversation about how this material can work for you.
 Get in touch with someone from our team today.